 Carnegie has convened a high-level bipartisan task force to oversee the effort and make concrete recommendations in mid-2020.
-Those recommendations will aim to help national security professionals, policy planners, congressional staff, and presidential campaign teams test their assumptions about how Americans perceive and experience the economic effects of U.S. foreign policy.
+Those recommendations aim to help national security professionals, policy planners, congressional staff, and presidential campaign teams test their assumptions about how Americans perceive and experience the economic effects of U.S. foreign policy.

 In an increasingly crowded, chaotic, and contested world and marketplace of ideas, Carnegie offers decisionmakers global, independent, and strategic insight and innovative ideas that advance international peace.
 Join our mailing list to become part of our network of more than 150 scholars in 20 countries and six global centers.